EpiLink/EpiLink/Api.md

 GET /api/v1/meta/tos
 ```

-> **DOES NOT RETURN AN API RESPONSE.** This endpoint returns inline HTML directly. `Content-Type: text/html`
+> **DOES NOT RETURN AN API RESPONSE.** This endpoint returns inline HTML or a PDF file directly. `Content-Type: text/html` or `Content-Type: application/pdf`

-Returns the terms of services of this instance, as inline HTML.
+Returns the terms of services of this instance, as inline HTML or as a PDF.

 Example:
 ```html
 <p>My terms of services are the best terms of services!</p>
 ```

+(or a PDF file's contents)

 ### GET /meta/privacy